dhaus67/golangci-lint-extension/README.md

 The extension is based on [golangci-lint-langserver](https://github.com/nametake/golangci-lint-langserver).

+The extension is currently **not** in the extension store, but will be added at some point.
+Until then, it needs to be installed via [the dev extensions flow](https://zed.dev/docs/extensions/developing-extensions#developing-an-extension-locally).

 ## Configuration in Zed

 The default configuration which uses all linters in `golangci-lint` is: